-This morning, pay a visit to the impressive Imperial Citadel of Hue.
+This morning we pay a visit to the impressive Imperial Citadel of Hue.
 Following the visit, we will start riding towards Phu Mong village – the ancient village 2 km from the Citadel.
 This village was the Mandarin’s, with ancient and charming architecture.
-The guides will briefly explain to you about the history of the village and the design of the houses there.
+The guide will briefly explain to you about the history of the village and the design of the houses there.
 After that, you will continue the ride in the shady and cool atmosphere towards an ancient garden house called Xuan Vien Tieu Cung which is located about 4 km from Hue city.
 It was built in 1894; however it is preserved intact with a venerable design.
 This house was originally the residence of Pham Huu Dien (a minister of Rite under the Nguyen dynasty), and has now been passed down to his granddaughter – Mrs Pham Thi Tuy.
 She is woman who reflects the spirit of the house with her simple beauty, just like that of the Hue women in ancient times.
-With a cup of green tea, fresh fruits from the garden and stories that are full of humour, clients will feel an invisible thread pulling them back from leaving the house and continuing on their bike journey.
-However, once back on their bikes, you will continue to a nice local restaurant and enjoy your lunch
+With a cup of green tea, fresh fruits from the garden and stories that are full of humour, you will feel an invisible thread pulling you back from leaving the house and continuing on your bike journey.
+However, once back on your bikes, you will continue to a nice local restaurant for lunch

-In the afternoon, visit Minh Mang tomb – one of the most beautiful tombs in Hue.
+In the afternoon, we visit Minh Mang tomb – one of the most beautiful tombs in Hue.
 Finish your day with a walking tour around Dong Ba Market.
 Our guide will introduce you some typical local foods of Hue people.
 It will be a great chance for you to explore and taste the local foods.
-Back to your hotel in the late afternoon and free at your leisure.

 Today we have a full-day tour of Vietnam’s capital city, including Ho Chi Minh’s Mausoleum, his traditional stilt house and the thousand-year-old Temple of Literature, also known as the First University of Vietnam.